tayloriske/Quiz1/README.md

 You are required to clone the repo, work the problem and push changes/updates to your GitHub repo with appropriate comments

-You are required to create a virtual environment (VE), activate the virtual environment and install the library - Matplotlib
+Create a virtual environment and name it quizVE activate the virtual environment and install the library - SciPy

-Make sure your local and GitHub repos do not contain your VE
+Make sure your GitHub repo DOES NOT contain your VE Make sure your GitHub repo DOES contain your gitignore file